jeretc/ai-field-guide/README.md

 ## Customising

 All content is in the HTML file.
-The model data lives in a single `MODELS` array in the script section at the bottom — easy to add, remove, or update entries.
+The model data lives in a single `MODELS` array in the script section at the bottom.
+Easy to add, remove, or update entries.

 ```js
 {